m41na/zesty-router/docs/source/app_functions.rst

 route(method: String, path: String, handler: HandlerServlet) : AppServer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add a route to handle request that match the specified *path* and *method*.
+Add a route to handle requests that match the specified *path* and *method*.
 This API is targeted for *Java* users.

 route(method: String, path: String, config: HandlerConfig, handler: HandlerServlet) : AppServer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^